ashgw/ts-roids/README.md

 - [`Vals<Obj>`](https://ts-roids.ashgw.me/types/Vals.html) - Get the set of type values in a given object.
 - [`Xor<B1, B2>`](https://ts-roids.ashgw.me/types/Xor.html) - Exclusive ``OR`` between two boolean types ``B1`` and ``B2``.

+The best way to understand how these types work is to check the [tests directory](/tests/).
+Each type has corresponding ~~edge~~ test cases that demonstrate its usage and expected behavior.

 #### Decorators

 - [`@Final`]() - Marks an object final, as in one cannot inherit from it.